Michelle Pebole, PhD

 Research

-My research aims to understand the impacts of sexual and gender-based violence, identify how exercise can help people who have experienced these types of violence, and understand how to make exercise spaces physically and psychologically safe for people with histories of trauma.
+My research aims to understand the impacts of sexual and partner violence, identify how exercise can help people who have experienced these types of violence, and understand how to make exercise spaces physically and psychologically safe for people with histories of trauma.
 I am dedicated to centering the experiences of women in this work.

 In my roles, I have been tasked with research, teaching, and speaking on these topics.
 If these are of interest to you, your organization, or your students, please reach out!